 Business Strategy and Outlook

-F5 Networks is a leader in the application delivery controller, or ADC, market, with 50% share.
-Its products have gained wide recognition among medium and large organizations as well as service providers for the ability to manage and secure network traffic coming in and out of corporate IT departments.
-Although it is entrenched, its core market will shrink over time.
+F5 Networks is a leader in the application delivery controller, or ADC, market, with 40% share.
+Its products have gained wide recognition among midsize and large organizations as well as service providers for the ability to manage and secure traffic transmitted along IP networks.
+Although it is entrenched, we think its core market will eventually shrink.

-In a nutshell, F5's hardware and software appliances serve as an intelligent coordinator of network traffic between the outside world and internal data center.
-These products are very powerful and complex.
-Because of their enterprise nature, F5 appliances are most commonly used by larger organizations operating with a significant web presence and multiple sites, typically requiring a dedicated engineer.
+In short, F5's hardware and software appliances serve as an intelligent coordinator of network traffic between the outside world and internal data center.
+These products are quite complex.
+Because of their enterprise nature, F5 appliances are most commonly used by larger organizations operating with a significant web presence and myriad sites.

 F5 has been extremely successful at expanding its ecosystem of products and organically expanding the ADC market.
-It has also consistently entered into adjacent market niches through acquisitions, building up a portfolio of network traffic management and protection solutions that cohesively work with one another.
+It has also consistently entered into adjacent markets through acquisitions, building up a portfolio of network traffic management and protection solutions that cohesively work with one another.

-We view F5 as the strongest player in ADC market with good potential to further expand its presence in the security segment.
-The nascent cloud-based players in this market can’t yet match F5’s sophisticated capabilities.
-However, in the long term, we see AWS and Azure ADC solutions maturing.
+We view F5 as the strongest player in the ADC market, with its security and auxiliary application optimization products being main differentiators.
+The cloud-based players in this market can’t yet match F5’s sophisticated capabilities.
+But longer term, we think this will be a moot point as AWS and Azure ADC solutions mature.
+F5’s incremental functionality will either be co-opted by these vendors or reconfigured to align better with workloads native to the cloud.
 This poses a significant threat to F5's position, as these providers will be able to deliver similar capabilities for a fraction of the cost.

 F5 Networks' product flexibility and complexity allow enterprises and service providers to deploy fully tolerant, secure, and highly customized solutions.
 Given the strategic position of F5's products in the corporate networks and complexity of deployment, along with a large body of knowledge available to support F5, IT managers will be highly reluctant to switch to a competing product.
 F5 has established itself as a leader in the mature application delivery controller field, with 50% market share and considerable brand strength.
 We consider F5's competitive advantages to be long lasting and assign the firm a narrow moat rating.